Table of Contents

 5. Plan for scalability

-With the massive improvement in technologies and increasing customer demand to meet specific digital experience requirements, it’s essential to factor in scalability plans in your web strategy.
+With the massive technological improvement and increasing customer demand to meet specific digital experience requirements, your web strategy must factor in scalability plans.

 Also, ensure plans are in place to consistently update your website infrastructure to accommodate any level of demand or traffic.